konturio/geocint-runner/DOCUMENTATION.md

 to database OpenStreetMap planet dump
 - [geocint-custom] any repository that contains your additional functionality

-During the installation process, you should clone all these repositories to working directory.

 During the installation of the geocint pipeline the next folder will be created in your working directory:

-- [public_html] - any public html that you want to share
+- [public_html] - any public html that you want to share (use standard nginx logs to get information)

-Then start_geocint.sh will copy files from all these repositories to ~/geocint folder.
-Geocint folder will be the working folder for the geocint pipeline
-(you can set any other name for this folder with the GENERAL_FOLDER variable in confic.inc.sh file)

-In general case ~/geocint folder includes the next files and folders :
+In general case geocint folder includes the next files and folders :
 - [scripts/Makefile](scripts/Makefile) - makefile for geocint installation
 - [start_geocint.sh](start_geocint.sh) - script, that runs the pipeline: checking required packages, cleaning targets and posting info messages